-The Duke University School of Nursing (DUSON) holds the unique position of being designated as a Center of Excellence (COE) in Nursing Education in two categories: Creating Environments that Promote the Pedagogical Expertise of Faculty (2013-2017) and Creating Environments that Enhance Student Learning and Professional Development (2015-2019).
-Duke is one of only a handful of schools in the United States to currently hold designation in two categories of distinction.
+The Duke University School of Nursing (DUSON) holds the unique position of being designated as a Center of Excellence (COE) in Nursing Education in three categories: Creating Environments that Promote the Pedagogical Expertise of Faculty (2013-2022), Creating Environments that Enhance Student Learning and Professional Development (2015-2024), and Advancing the Science of Nursing Education (2017-2021).
+Duke is one of only a handful of schools in the United States to currently hold designation in all three categories of distinction.
+In an important collaborative effort between our nurse educators, academic partners, and Duke University Health System (DUHS), the health system holds the unique position of being the first health care organization in North Carolina to receive the COE in Nursing Education for Creating Workplace Environments That Promote the Academic Progression of Nurses (2016-2021).

 Purpose of the Centers of Excellence Program